McConnell eyes virus aid as evictions, benefits cuts loom

 For example, Republicans mostly oppose the $600 weekly boost to unemployment benefits, arguing it’s a disincentive to work because some employees earn more by staying home than they would on the job.
 Democrats say it’s a lifeline for struggling Americans trying to make ends meet.

 Democrats also provide more money in their bill to prevent evictions: $100 billion in rental assistance and $75 billion for homeowners paying mortgages.
-The $2 trillion coronavirus aid package’s 120-day eviction moratorium, launched on March 27, expires at the end of July.
+The $2 trillion coronavirus aid package’s 120-day federal eviction moratorium on certain rentals expires at the end of July.
 The Democrats’ bill would extend it through March 2021.

 Democrats are wary of the liability protections being proposed by Republicans.
 Instead, their bill includes other priorities, such as funding to shore up the struggling U.S. Postal Service, which they see as another lifeline for Americans, and to provide $50 monthly stipends toward broadband services for households with laid-off or furloughed workers to stay connected online.

+Rep. Bennie Thompson, D-Miss., the chairman of the Homeland Security Committee, and other Democrats have pushed the Transportation Security Administration to require masks for all people going through airport security checkpoints.

-McConnell told people in Kentucky that it’s the single-most important thing they can do.
+McConnell told people in Kentucky that wearing masks is the single-most important thing they can do when around others.

 Associated Press writer Becky Yonker in Shelbyville, Ky., contributed to this story.